HieronimBajowski/Databse-postgresql/README.md

 2.Repeat first point with every table you have in your database.

 3.To make sure everything is alright execute this query "SELECT * FROM weather_statistics, weather, locations LIMIT 2" it will show first two rows in our tables so we can see if there are no errors.

+## Purpose
+This project showcases my ability to design, populate, and query relational databases using PostgreSQL.